graphaware/graph-aided-search/README.md

 ### Configuration

-Then configure indexes with the url of the neo4j.
+Then configure indexes with the url of Neo4j.
 This can be done in two way:

 ```bash
 $ curl -XPUT http://localhost:9200/indexName/_settings?index.gas.neo4j.hostname=http://localhost:7474